Infancy gospels

-Infancy gospels (Greek: protoevangelion) are a genre of religious texts that arose in the 2nd century.
+Infancy gospels are a genre of religious texts that arose in the 2nd century.
 They are part of New Testament apocrypha, and provide accounts of the birth and early life of Jesus.
 The texts are of various and uncertain origin, and are generally non-canonical in major modern branches of Christianity.
 They include the Gospel of James, which introduces the concept of the Perpetual Virginity of Mary, and the Infancy Gospel of Thomas (not to be confused with the unrelated Gospel of Thomas), both of which cover many miraculous incidents from the life of Mary and the childhood of Jesus that are not included in the canonical gospels.
 Although the Life of John the Baptist focuses on John the Baptist rather than Jesus or his immediate family, it is also included in the genre as its events would be contemporary with Jesus's early life.

 Gospel of James

 The Gospel of James, also known as the Protoevangelium of James, and the Infancy Gospel of James, is an apocryphal gospel most likely written around the year 145 AD, expanding the infancy stories contained in the Gospels of Matthew and Luke.
 It also presents a narrative concerning the birth and upbringing of Mary herself.
 It is the oldest source to mention the virginity of Mary not only prior to, but during (and after) the birth of Jesus.
 The ancient manuscripts that preserve the book have different titles, including "The Birth of Mary", "The Story of the Birth of Saint Mary, Mother of God", and "The Birth of Mary; The Revelation of James".
 It is also referred to as "Genesis of Mary".